Preauthorization & Capture

 }

 Step 6.
-Render the IFRAME to continue with the authentication process:
+Render the IFRAME to continue the authentication process:

-In the pre-authorization response, the extra key contains relevant additional information.
+In the preauthorization response, the extra key contains relevant additional information.
 Specifically, we will focus on the three_ds_method_data key, which includes an HTML code snippet.
-This is an IFRAME block that should be integrated and displayed on the page to securely proceed with the card authentication process.
-Additionally, you will also find the current_step key, which indicates the current state of authentication and may refer to the specific type of authentication required to verify the cardholder's identity.
+This is an IFRAME block that must be integrated and displayed on the page to securely carry out the card authentication process.
+Additionally, you will also find the current_step key, which indicates the current authentication state and may refer to the specific type of authentication required to verify the cardholder's identity.

 Step 7.
-Don't forget to perform periodic inquiries on the pre-authorization.
+Don't forget to perform periodic queries on the preauthorization until it reaches a final state.

-This is how a successful pre-authorization looks like and is ready to be captured:
+This is how a successful preauthorization looks, ready to be captured:

 {